 Students are required to complete 150 semester hours of college credit to be eligible to sit for the Certified Public Accounting (CPA) examination.
 To meet the 150-hour requirement, a student can finish the four-year undergraduate program and then take additional undergraduate courses from the recommended list to accumulate 150 semester hours.
 Students choosing to take 150 semester hours at the undergraduate level should work closely with their advisor to select the most appropriate set of courses that meets their needs.

-As of July 1, 2013, CPA candidates must complete these additional requirements: two semester hours of research and analysis in accounting, two semester hours of business communications and three semester hours of business ethics.
+As of July 1, 2013, CPA candidates must complete these additional requirements: two semester hours of business communications and three semester hours of business ethics.
 Students can complete these requirements by completing designated courses at the undergraduate level at Elmhurst University.

 A student specializing in accounting must take the following courses with a minimum grade of C in addition to the core curriculum.